DesktopGooseUnofficial/statement/archives/crashergoose.md

 # Crasher Goose

 ## Is Crasher Goose still available?
-As of 10/09/2020, Crasher Goose is still available for download.
+As of 16/10/2020, Crasher Goose has been taken down.

 ## Intro